 You're really welcome to join us on a Sunday whether you are a church regular or have never been before.
-Our services start at 10.30am and 6pm and last for an hour and a half.
+Our services start at 10.30am and 6:30pm and last for an hour and a half.
 Free refreshments are served beforehand - come and grab a coffee.
-In the evening we serve tea, toast and crumpets from 5:30pm.
+In the evening we serve drinks from 6pm and various food and drink after the service.
 It is a relaxed and informal atmosphere and anyone is welcome to come along.
-Our evening service will be stopping for the summer from the end of July, and re-starting on 10 September with a new start time of 6:30pm.

 We meet at the Vineyard Centre.
 We have a fully accessible venue with free parking including Blue Badge holder spaces.

 Want to help make church happen?
 Sign up for a team! »

 Connecting with God is central to what we do.
 A live band leads us for about 25 minutes of sung worship.
 The words are on the screen and you can join in or just sit back and listen.